Our theme for this week's virtual 'CST Friendship Group' s focused around 'Communication', as June 23rd marks 'World Writing Day'.

 Colour adds life to years 🌈

-You feel and almost smell it 👅
+You can almost feel, smell and touch it 👅

 Like rainbows through clouds ⛅️